gustafnk/microservice-websites/index.md

 ## [Scaling web design: style guides and pattern labs](#scaling-web-design)

 Web design across multiple teams is always a challenge, regardless of the software architecture.
-Even if the microservice architecture allows for mostly autonomous teams, they still need to agree on (or comply to) a common web design.
+Even if the microservice architecture allows for mostly autonomous teams, they still need to agree on (or comply with) a common web design.

 One way to create and communicate around a common web design is to use a *style guide*.
 A style guide is a toolbox of graphical elements, where some elements in the style guide can consist of other elements from the style guide.